 Santa Ynez Valley Farm Tour

-HERITAGE FARMLAND™ & FLAVORS OF SANTA YNEZ VALLEY
+FARMLAND™ & FLAVORS of SANTA YNEZ VALLEY TOUR

 Three locations and picnic lunch with tastings are included in this bespoke tour.

-IN PARTNERSHIP WITH LOCAL FARMS, RANCHES and ORCHARDS
+IN PARTNERSHIP WITH SMALL LOCAL FARMS, RANCHES and ORCHARDS

 Santa Ynez Valley: A landscape of mountains, rangeland, ranches and vineyards